Historical Vedic religion: Indo-Aryan Vedic religion

+Indo-European roots and syncreticism

-The Indo-Aryans were speakers of a branch of the Indo-European language family, which originated in the Sintashta culture and further developed into the Andronovo culture, which in turn developed out of the Kurgan culture of the Central Asian steppes.
+The Indo-Aryans were speakers of a branch of the Indo-European language family which originated in the Sintashta culture and further developed into the Andronovo culture, which in turn developed out of the Kurgan culture of the Central Asian steppes.
 The commonly proposed period of earlier Vedic age is dated back to 2nd millennium BCE.